realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/01_chapter.md

 ## What Aura Adds

-A natural question is: why Aura?
+A natural question is: what does Aura add?
 We already have a Postgres database.
 Can't we just store road network data there too?
 We could store it there.
 But querying it could be difficult.
 The shortest path between two points requires traversing a graph -- following edges from node to node, keeping track of visited nodes and finding the minimum-cost sequence.
 In SQL this means recursive CTEs, which are slow for deep traversals.
 In Cypher, Aura's query language, it's a single function call.
 For example:

 ```cypher
 MATCH path = shortestPath((start)-[:ROAD*..300]->(end))